franckalbinet/gis-training-jelsa/master-course/src/importing-excel.md

 Click "OK"
 ```

-At this stage, your geo-referenced file is visible in the QGIS map panel but you still need to save it as a shapefile (or GeoPackage).
+At this stage, your geo-referenced file is visible in the QGIS map panel but you still need
+to save it as a shapefile (or GeoPackage).

 To do so:
 ```
 [In QGIS layers panel]
-Click right on your layer  ▸ Export  ▸ Save Features As Choose "ESRI shapefile" format, a proper folder and save it with a meaningful name for instance: "aiv-20180101-20190410" (the file extension will be created automatically)
+Click right on your layer  ▸ Export  ▸ Save Features As Choose "ESRI shapefile" format, a proper folder and save it with a meaningful name, for instance: "aiv-20180101-20190410" (the file extension will be created automatically)
 ```

 **Congrats, you have created your first GIS layer / shapefile from scratch!**